Chapter 2. Managing local storage by using RHEL system roles

 in the example) is currently arbitrary.
 Thestorage

-role identifies the volume by the disk device listed under thedisks:
+role identifies the volume by the disk device listed under thedisks

 You can omit the

-line because XFS is the default file system in RHEL 8.
+A YAML list of disk and LV names.
 To create the file system on an LV, provide the LVM setup under the

 attribute, including the enclosing volume group.
 For details, see Creating or resizing a logical volume by using the storage RHEL system role.Do not provide the path to the LV device.